eBay/akutan/docs/kafka.md

 properties.
 As an experiment, we ran the same benchmark as before but with fsync disabled.
 In this configuration, Kafka acknowledged the Produce requests as soon as they reached the OS buffer cache and met their replication requirements.
-This is unsafe for Beam but may give us an upper bound in performance.
+This is unsafe for Akutan but may give us an upper bound in performance.

 The following graph shows the throughput like before, offering a